juxt/bidi/README.md

 ## Wrapping as a Ring handler

-You can use functions (or symbols that represent them) as pattern targets.
-If you choose to do this a benefit it that you can wrap your routes to form a Ring handler (similar to what Compojure's `routes` and `defroutes` does).
+Match results can be any value, but are typically functions (either in-line or via a symbol reference).
+You can easily wrap your routes to form a Ring handler (similar to what Compojure's `routes` and `defroutes` does) with the `make-handler` function.

 ```clojure
 (require '[bidi.bidi :refer (make-handler)])